Causal inference 101: Answering the crucial "why" in your analysis

 - A basic understanding of machine statistics and data science

 - Discover the fundamental nuances of causal inference and analytical frameworks and implementation tools to tease out causal effects in the wild—when randomization isn't an option

 - Understand the differences between randomized and observational studies and the challenges in getting to causal conclusions for each

-Subhasish Misra is a data scientist at Walmart Labs, where he leads efforts to create scalable machine learning solutions for Walmart’s customer base.
+Subhasish is a staff data scientist at Walmart Labs, where he leads efforts to create scalable machine learning solutions for Walmart’s customer base.
 He’s also a member of the global data science board at I-COM, a cross-industry global think tank on harnessing data and analytics for better marketing.
 Previously, Subhasish was at HP, WPP, and Aon and consulted for many Fortune 500 clients across multiple geographies in his 12 years of advanced analytics career.
 His broad expertise lies along a wide spectrum of marketing analytics, and his current data science interest areas are around modeling customer behavior and causal inference.
-Subhasish holds an MA in economics from the Delhi School of Economics, where econometrics was one of his focus areas.
+He holds an MA in economics from the Delhi School of Economics, where econometrics was one of his focus areas.

 For conference registration information and customer service